Lycurgus1/virtualisation/LINUX_README.md

 **exit**
 - Logs out if logged in as admin etc.

+**apt-get install nginx**
+- Install package
+- If not in root then may need to specify sudo

+**systemctl status nginx**
+- Checks status of module

 ## This is a test read me inside the vagrant file